aces/Loris/docs/instruments/ZJSONInstrument_v0.0.1.md

 1 and incrementing itself alongside any changes made to the `schema` object.
 It is self-contained and interpreted independently of the instrument's `shortName` or `longName`.

-`meta.lastUpdateOn`: String.
-The date at which small modifications that do not justify creating a new version, such as bug fixes, was last made.

 `meta.longName`: Required object with IETF BCP 47 language tags as keys.
 The value of each key will be the long, human readable version of the instrument's name (its title) provided in every language that the instrument comes in.